+Karl Schmitt

+Executive Director

-Karl Schmitt U Executive Director Louisville Sports Commission
+Louisville Sports Commission

-Dear 2016 Urban Bourbon Half Marathon participant:
+Dear 2017 Urban Bourbon Half Marathon participant:

-The 2016 Urban Bourbon Half Marathon is just around the corner!
+The 2017 Urban Bourbon Half Marathon presented by Jim Beam® is just around the corner!
 KentuckyOne Health Sports Medicine is pleased to be a partner in the "KentuckyOne Health Sports Medicine Urban Bourbon Half Marathon Training Program."

-KentuckyOne Health, the largest and most comprehensive health system in the Commonwealth, has more than 200 locations, including hospitals, physician groups, clinics, primary care centers, specialty institutes and home health agencies in Kentucky and southern Indiana.
+KentuckyOne Health, one of the largest and most comprehensive health systems in the Commonwealth, has more than 200 locations, including hospitals, physician groups, clinics, primary care centers, specialty institutes and home health agencies in Kentucky and southern Indiana.
 KentuckyOne Health is dedicated to bringing wellness, healing and hope to all, including the underserved.
-The system is made up of the former Jewish Hospital & St. Mary's HealthCare and Saint Joseph Health System, along with the University of Louisville Hospital and James Graham Brown Cancer Center.
-KentuckyOne Health is proud of and strengthened by its Catholic, Jewish and academic heritages.